mhosankalp/Restaurant_Demo/README.md

 pip install python-dp
 (If you have pip3 separately for Python 3.x, use pip3 install python-dp.)

 Navigate to `PyDP/examples/restaurant_demo` folder.
-Run restaurant.py
+Execute `Python restaurant.py`

 The output will display Private and Non-Private counts for:
 * Count visits by hour of day
 * Count visits by day of week
 * Sum-up revenue per day of the week
-* Sum-up revenue per week day (multiple visits per day)
+* Sum-up revenue per day of the week with preaggregation

+Non Private Count is the raw counts and output
+Private count is anonymized Counts and output using Differential Privacy library

 ## Count visits by hour of day